 Have you ever been in the position where your shutter finger is just itching to take some photos?
 You look outside and the weather is overcast and the sun is nowhere to be found.
 Take heart; you don’t always need the sun.
 Here’s why.

 I was always lead to believe that if there was no sun, then there wasn’t an opportunity for good photography.
 So during the winter months and overcast summer or spring days I had to find another hobby, or so I thought.
 That’s not true and I’ll show you why.

 1. Shooting outdoors on overcast days

-If you have never tried it then go out and do it.
-You will be surprised at the photos you take.
+If you’ve never tried it, then go out and do it.
+You’ll be surprised at the photos you take.
 Why?
 Because the clouds act as one big filter resulting in a soft and even light.
-The harsh shadow you sometimes see in your sunny day images is just not there.
-There is no glare in the subject’s eyes and it can look as if the photo has been taken by a professional.
+The harsh shadows you sometimes see in your sunny day images are just not there.
+There’s no glare in the subject’s eyes and it can look as if the photo has been taken by a professional.

 Check that your white balance is set to cloudy if you aren’t shooting on automatic.
 Although you get really good photos on a cloudy day, it is more suited for smaller scenes, close-ups and portraits.
 Landscapes don’t do that well on cloudy days.

 Bright sunny days are not always the best time to take good photos.
 Too much bright light can be a bad thing so you need to know what time of day is best.
 When it’s sunny you’d probably find that around midday is not the best time to shoot any images.
 The lighting is directly from above and very harsh.

 Shadows fall below the eyes in a portrait and can result in an ugly image.
 Unless you’re looking for very specific lighting effects for buildings and similar subjects, don’t shoot between 11am and 1pm.

 Early to mid-morning and late afternoon are the best times for shooting on sunny days.
 Lighting is from the side, the contrast is great, and the atmosphere created by light that is more golden is amazing.